cwvecchione/MERN-Record-List/README.md

 # Record-List
-A simple record list app that was created using MERN (MongoDB, Express, React, Node.js) to be used as a model for future projects.
+One of my ealiest React apps, a simple record list app that was created using MERN (MongoDB, Express, React, Node.js).